gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 - After the participant finishes all the tests, thank him/her.

->"*These are all.
+>"*These are all the tasks for today.
 Thank you for participation.
 We appreciate your time.
 Do you have any questions?*"

 - Answer any questions the participant might have.
 You may direct them to Yiming or to Dr. Gilmore if you are unable to answer the question.
 - If the participant ask the purpose of this study, read the debrief